Kernix13/markdown-cheatsheet/SEO.md

 I want to do an analysis on one of my repos and see if any steps should be removed or is any should be added

+1. codeCompare: Lighthouse did not show any issues, RankMath SEO WordPress plugin mentioned no image so I added 1 with the keyword in the alt text.
+Other than that, nothing much to change.

 <!--
 ## Checklist for this repo: